c-mart/smog/planning.md

 x Write some tests

 ## Extended Features
+- Two column layout for All Posts page
 - Post tags with tag cloud
 - Confirm before deleting post
 - Switch to another Markdown renderer (http://lepture.com/en/2014/markdown-parsers-in-python) which supports footnotes and is implemented in pure python